Napa Valley Dozers

 Developing wildfire resilience projects across the county since 2007

-The recent Community Wildfire Protection Plan (CWPP), completed with Napa County, gave new momentum to this work, helping prioritize high-risk areas and leading to historic county investments in community resilience.
+The recent Community Wildfire Protection Plan (CWPP), completed in 2020 with Napa County, gave new momentum to this work, helping prioritize high-risk areas and leading to historic county investments in community resilience.

 Working with funders such as CAL FIRE and PG&E, we’ve created strategic fuel breaks, protected critical infrastructure, and implemented largescale forest health projects.